-Installing a home theatre system in custom homes today is still a popular trend.
-And whether you create an entire home viewing theatre, or you just want the most advanced surround sound for your living room, setting up a good home theatre system requires more than just good components.
-It also requires proper setup and usage.
+Installing a home theater system in custom homes today is still a popular trend.
+And whether you create an entire home viewing theater or just want the most advanced surround-sound for your living room, setting up a good system requires more than just good components; it also requires proper set-up and usage.

 Follow this guide for some helpful tips: